RRavier/SAMS/README.md

 The software assumes that the surfaces are aligned and simply connected.
 The former can be handled with external software such as Auto3DGM.

+This code has an external dependency on the hyperbolic_orbifolds by Noam Aigerman for the sphere topology registration phase.

 If using this software, please cite the following works: